liangkunn/EnergyApproximation/README.md

 For simplicity, use MSE Loss

 # Datasets
-Datasets are obtained from open-source dataset: https://bprna.cgrb.oregonstate.edu/download.php, and I choose to use dot-bracket files
+Datasets are obtained from open-source dataset: https://bprna.cgrb.oregonstate.edu/download.php, and I choose to use dot-bracket files.

+After processing, the processed datasets turns out to be too large, follow the datapreprocessing steps to come up with the dataset.

 # Predicted VS. Expreiment
 ![2711683609174_ pic](https://github.com/liangkunn/EnergyApproximation/assets/36016499/8d87e9f0-7fd3-4034-832b-42f0daa34c24)